adslbarxatov/BatchImageConvertor/README.md

 Some formats support provided by codec library.
 Utility can work without it, but these formats will not be processed.

+Since v 2.4 utility allows you to operate with color palettes (see changes.log for user manual).

 Supported formats:

 ```